Russmania101/ECE434_Russell_Johnson/hw02/ReadMe.md

 		10. N/A
 		11. 1ms is the shortest stable period that I can get

-- Add buttons to Etch-A-Sketch python script
+- Add buttons to Etch-A-Sketch python script - VERIFIED WORKING
 	- I added 5 buttons:
 		1. Up - P9_11
 		2. Down - P9_23